'We were subpar. That starts with me': WSU's Rolovich reflects on loss to Utah State

 Perhaps the one that got fans riled up the most was him putting in third-string quarterback Cammon Cooper on a first and goal from the 2, only to have to settle for a field goal.
 If WSU got that touchdown, they would’ve won the game.

-"That was my decision," said Rolovich.
+"That was my decision," Rolovich said.
 "I was hoping to get it on film going into the game.
 At the moment, I was a little concerned about the hits that Jayden was taking.
 We’d already lost one quarterback.
 We felt like we could get two yards.
 We didn’t.
 That was the thought process behind that whole debacle."

 Hoping to get it on film most likely means that Rolovich wanted to make other teams prepare for the Cammon Cooper package down the road, which only ignited WSU fan's fury more as many believed that was not the time nor place for a package like that to be inserted into the game.